This guide outlines how to:

 What is Good Practice Chemical Storage and Handling?

-The following images demonstrate best practice examples of how to store and handle hazardous chemicals.
+The following images demonstrate best practice examples of how to store and handle hazardous substances so that any leaks and chemical spills are avoided.

 A chemical spill is either classified as a minor or major spill, depending on various factors such as the volume spilt, the location of the spill, and how hazardous the substance is.